ROSHIK991/ROSHIK991/README.md

 - 👋 Hi, I’m @ROSHIK991
-- 👀 I’m interested in Web Developer
+- 👀 I’m interested in Web Developer and Data Science
 - 🌱 I’m currently learning B.Tech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linkedIn